andrewcooke/choochoo/docs/data-model.md

 In both cases the structure is relatively simple, with all concrete classes being direct children of the base.

-Source has eight children: Interval, ActivityJournal, TopicJournal, **Constant** (arbitrary values entered by the user, but not on a scheduled basis - FTHR, for example), MonitorJournal, **SegmentJournal** (used to identify segments), **CompositeJournal** (used to identify derived statistics from multiple sources), and **DummySource** (used to avoid race conditions when loading data from multiple threads).

-StatisticJournal has three children: **StatisticJournalInteger**, **StatisticJournalFloat** and **StatisticJournalText** - used for storing values of the respective types.
-StatisticJournal has a foreign key relationship with Source, so that when a Source is deleted the corresponding statistics are deleted (via cascade).

 ### Correctness

 It is important that the data in the StatisticJournal are correct.
 To ensure